11 Secrets of Target Employees

 Like most retail stores, Target tries to limit losses as a result of shoplifting.
 The company even has two forensic laboratories, based in Las Vegas and Minneapolis, to analyze security footage and gather evidence of criminal activities.
 Employees are not expected to intervene on the sales floor, however, due to the potential for physical confrontation or liability.
 Instead, they usually just have to contact the asset protection teams and watch.
 “One lady last summer stole a bunch of clothes," Katherine says.
 "They got her to the police station, and she had stuffed a shirt up her butt.
 They asked if we wanted it back and ugh, no.”

-9. They have a low-key uniform—but it can sometimes be uncomfortable.
+9. Target employees have a low-key uniform—but it can sometimes be uncomfortable.

 The Target “uniform” is relatively straightforward: a red shirt with khakis.
 (Although it varies a little by store, and some locations will allow team members to wear jeans on select occasions.)
 Because that’s not exactly a proprietary outfit, Katherine says that customers can sometimes be mistaken for employees.
 “They see people dress similar to Target workers and so they’ll go up to people,” she says.
 Katherine’s store has not yet gone to jeans, which she laments: “The khakis can be uncomfortable.”